 Although it may be a bit tedious and exhausting, making homemade pasta is becoming my new favorite hobby.
-When my dear friend, Ashley, had said she hadn’t had ravioli in years because she can’t ever find them gluten free, I knew I just had to fix that for her.
-I said to give me a little bit of time to practice and research gluten free flours before I make them for you.
-I wanted to make sure I got a hang of making ravioli with standard flour before I took gluten out of the equation.
+When my friend, Ashley, had said she hadn’t had ravioli in years because she can’t ever find them gluten free, I knew I just had to fix that for her.
+Since Pasta Fest went so well, I felt ready to tackle gluten free pasta dough.

 The pasta dough came together very well.
 After kneading and resting the dough, it was visually and texturally very similar to the regular pasta dough.
 If I handed it to someone and didn’t say it was gluten free, I don’t think they would have known.

-Additionally, since this flour is more fine than regular flour, in order to avoid the dough breaking in the machine, I stopped the rolling after setting #7, leaving out #8 and #9.
-This resulted in a slightly thicker dough and therefore ravioli than with the standard flour.
+While using the pasta roller, I started to tell that the gluten was missing.
+It was a tougher dough so it did not want to roll as easily through the pasta roller.
+The dough was not getting that super smooth texture on its surface.
+Additionally, since this flour is more fine than regular flour, in order to avoid the dough breaking in the machine, I stopped the rolling on an earlier setting that I would have preferred for ravioli.
+This resulted in a thicker dough and ravioli than with the standard flour.

 For the filling, I used the filling of these mushroom ravioli from Half Baked Harvest.
-You simply can’t go wrong with mushrooms, ricotta, fontina, and parmesan cheeses stuffed into pasta!
+You simply can’t go wrong with mushrooms, ricotta, fontina, and parmesan cheeses stuffed into pasta.
 Instead of using the rosemary butter sauce that accompanied this recipe, I used the brown butter sage sauce recipe from Food & Wine that I used for Pasta Fest.